peterjc/thapbi-pict/docs/examples/recycled_water/examine_db.rst

 five hundred plus give us an interesting edit distance graph.

-Opening this in CytoScape the first thing that struck me was the largest two components are both for *Pythium regulare* - suggesting if these are truely all from one species that it has at least two distinct ITS1 markers in the genome?
+Opening this in CytoScape the first thing that struck me was the largest two components are both for *Pythium regulare* - suggesting if these are truly all from one species that it has at least two distinct ITS1 markers in the genome?